edgio-docs/edgio-docs/guides/applications/v7/rest_api/authentication.md

 -   An unauthorized request will generate a `401 Unauthorized` response.
 The response body may indicate the reason why the request was deemed unauthorized.
 A request will not be authorized under the following conditions:
     -   **Missing/Invalid Token:** Either the `Authorization` header was not specified or a properly formatted token value (see above) was not defined.
     -   **Insufficient Permissions:** The scope associated with the token is insufficient for the requested action.
-    -   **Expired Token:** A token automatically expires after 300 seconds (i.e., 5 minutes).
+    -   **Expired Token:** A token automatically expires according to the duration defined by the API client's **Access Token Lifetime (Seconds)** option.
 Once a token has expired, it can no longer authorize requests.

 ### Examples {/*examples*/}